microsoft/VisualStudio2017Launch_KeynoteDemos/Redgate and Visual Studio 2017/readme.md

 3. SQL Prompt makes writing SQL code easier and smarter

-## VSTS Configuration
+## VSTS and Azure Configuration
-For this demo, we will need a VSTS project with the correct code base and a build and release pipeline which compiles and deploys the redgate database project.
+For this demo, you will need a VSTS project with the correct code base and a build and release pipeline which compiles and deploys the redgate readyroll database project.
+You will also need a private VSTS build and release agent hosted in Azure, as well as a database server and two Azure databases for the Dev and Prod deployment environments.

 ### Task 1: Create demo project in VSTS and import the code